 There are millions of complete SARS-CoV-2 genomes available and this number increases every day.
 This visualization can only handle ~4000 genomes in a single view for performance and legibility reasons.
-Because of this we subsample available genome data for these analysis views.
-Our primary global analysis subsamples to ~600 genomes per continental region with ~400 from the previous 4 months and ~200 from before this.
-This results in a more equitable global sequence distribution, but hides samples available from regions that are doing lots of sequencing.
-To mitigate against this, we’ve set up separate analyses to focus on particular regions.
-They are available on the “Dataset” dropdown on the left or by clicking on the following links: Africa, Asia, Europe, North America, Oceania and South America.
+Because of this we subsample available genome data for our analysis views.
+We provision multiple views to focus subsampling on different geographic regions and different time periods.
+These views are available through the “Dataset” dropdown on the left or by clicking on the following links:

 Site numbering and genome structure uses Wuhan-Hu-1/2019 as reference.
 The phylogeny is rooted relative to early samples from Wuhan.
 Temporal resolution assumes a nucleotide substitution rate of 8 × 10^-4 subs per site per year.
+Mutational fitness is calculated using results from Obermeyer et al (under review).
 Full details on bioinformatic processing can be found here.

 At the specific request of GISAID, we:

 - maintain the prefix

 hCoV-19/in the names of viral isolates